Recreating this Classic FASTER at Home!

 Tap stars to rate!

-Rich, chocolatey, and full of spicy pepper flavor, this Homemade Mole Sauce is secretly so simple to make!
-Unlike other authentic mole recipes, this one is made with easy-to-find ingredients such as nut butter, cocoa powder, chili powder, and other common Mexican spices.
+Rich, chocolatey, and full of spicy pepper flavor, this Easy Mole Sauce recipe is so quick to make with common pantry staples!
+Unlike other authentic mole recipes, this one is made with easy-to-find ingredients such as nut butter, cocoa powder, chili powder, and other simple Mexican spices.

 Yield 10